DeNepo/solution-write-ups/README.md

 - Step through the different solutions in JS Tutor or the debugger and with different arguments.
 - Change the variable names to something that helps you understand their role in the function
 - refactor the solutions to be more readable. write comments, expand expressions, add extra variables, whatever helps!
-- Paste the solutions in the Kata's _Train_ page and see what happens when you change the code.
+- Paste the solutions in the challenge's practice environment and see what happens when you change the code.
 What changes can you make that still pass the tests?
 What changes make the tests fail?

 Experimenting with different solutions to the same function will be the best way to understand a challenge's behavior, and the most effective way to come up with good example use cases.

-Take a look through the [quarter-of-the-year.js](./8-kyu/quarter-of-the-year.js) example to see what this might look like.
+Take a look through the [example-quarter-of-the-year/sandbox.js](./example-quarter-of-the-year/sandbox.js) example to see what this might look like.

 ### Forks